jasoncoding13/nmf/README.md

 ## Background
 This is a repository to reproduce robust NMF algorithms:

 1. Standard NMF[1]

 2. HCNMF[2]

 3. L21 -NMF[3]

 4. RCNMF[4]

 5. RNMF-L1​[5]

 6. L_1​-NMF[3]

 7. HuberNMF[6]

 8. CIM-NMF[6]

+ __Note that the HCNMF in this repository is simplified.
+In details, it uses two global learning rates instead of element-wise learning rates the paper proposed for backtracking line search.
+Thanks to [AceKimi](https://github.com/JiaLiangShen) pointing it our and sharing his version.
+In the future, we will merge our versions if we have spare time.__

 ## Requirement